The Crown Prosecution Service (CPS) plays a crucial role in the criminal justice system of the United Kingdom and was established in 1986.

 As it continues to evolve and adapt to changing circumstances, the CPS remains committed to its fundamental principles of fairness, accountability, and public interest.

-Crown Prosecution Service was last updated on 23rd April 2024
+Crown Prosecution Service was last updated on the 11th December 2024